botttos/DialogueManagerForVideoGames/README.md

 The NPC then replies with one of a number of pre-set responses, or builds a response based arround the words by the player in combination with pre-set phrases.
 In many cases, the player directly controls the flow of conversation, verring wildly off-topic whenever they wish without eliciting much surprise from the NPC.

-A video game that uses this system is _Facade_ (It is not correctly written because web format reports an errorin one caracter, you can see the original game [here](https://en.wikipedia.org/wiki/Fa%C3%A7ade_(video_game))).
+A video game that uses this system is _Facade_ (It is not correctly written because web format reports an error in one caracter, you can see the original game [here](https://en.wikipedia.org/wiki/Fa%C3%A7ade_(video_game))).

 ![](https://screenshots.en.sftcdn.net/en/scrn/3342000/3342153/facade-06-700x492.jpg)